PERIPHERAL NERVE: Chronic Demyelination

 - Structures within onion bulb

-- Schwann cells: Contain NCAM & P0 protein; "Denervated"
+- Schwann cell processes: Contain NCAM & P0 protein; "Denervated"

 - Basal lamina: Stains for Collagen IV; Between Schwann cell processes